10 Important Facts You Should Know About The Anglo-Saxons

 Both the Angles, Saxons, and Jutes were genetically related to the Norsemen, having as such a common Germanic ethnic origin.
 Since their homelands were northern modern day Germany and the Netherlands, as well as southern modern day Denmark, it goes without saying that their languages also retained a mutual degree of intelligibility over the years that passed their exodus towards Britain.

-As in the case of the Vikings, one of the causes which explains the migration of the Anglo-Saxons to the west is the fact that they needed good farming soils.
+As in the case of the Vikings, one of the important causes which explains the migration of the Anglo-Saxons to the west is the fact that they needed good farming soils.
 In Britain, they initially engaged in agriculture after pushing the Celtic-speaking populations northward and westward.

 2. Anglo-Saxon architecture